Labyrinth of Passion

 Labyrinth of Passion (Laberinto de pasiones) is a 1982 Spanish screwball comedy film written and directed by Pedro Almodóvar, starring Cecilia Roth and Imanol Arias.
 Antonio Banderas has a small role, marking his film debut.

 Labyrinth of Passion, Almodóvar's second film, was independently produced with a shoestring budget which allowed for better production values than his previous film Pepi, Luci, Bom, and to employ a more complex narrative.

 The plot follows a nymphomaniac pop star who falls in love with a gay Middle Eastern prince.
 Their unlikely destiny is to find one another, overcome their sexual preferences and live happily ever after on a tropical island.
-Although badly received by Spanish film critics, Labyrinth of Passion was a modest success and it quickly reached cult film status.
-The film is an outrageous look at love and sex, framed in Madrid of the early 1980s, during the so-called Movida madrileña, a period of sexual adventurousness between the dissolution of Franco's authoritarian regime and the onset of AIDS consciousness.
+Although poorly received by Spanish film critics, Labyrinth of Passion was a modest success and quickly achieved cult film status.
+The film is an outrageous look at love and sex, set in Madrid in the early 1980s, during the so-called Movida madrileña, a period of sexual adventurousness after the end of Franco's authoritarian regime and before the rise of AIDS consciousness.